Photoshop Elements vs Lightroom (7 Differences in 2023)

 Many professional photographers use Lightroom exclusively.
 Those that don’t tend to subscribe to Adobe’s Photography Plan, which allows them to use Photoshop whenever they need to do a deep dive into an image.

-Also, Lr belongs to Adobe’s Creative Cloud ecosystem and a subscription comes with cloud storage, a mobile app, Adobe Portfolio, and many other perks.
+Lightroom belongs to Adobe’s Creative Cloud ecosystem, and a subscription comes with cloud storage, a mobile app, Adobe Portfolio, and many other perks.

-While both programs can turn out some excellent photos, there are some key differences between them.
+While both Adobe Photoshop Elements and Adobe Lightroom can turn out some excellent photos, there are some key differences between them.
 Here’s how they stack up against each other in some key points.

 1. Ease of Use